maptime/philadelphia/_posts/2015-04-06-what-is-maptime.md

 ![another slide from the phenomenal presentation referenced earlier]({{ site.baseurl }}/img/different-communities.png)

 At the local level, chapter organizers take the **idea** that *is* maptime and *embrace*, *protect*, *implement*, and *evolve* it.
 Groups meet 1-2x a month, sometimes to just hang out and make maps and sometimes to learn about specific topics or tools via hands on activities.

-Along the way, learning as much about what makes **healthy** and **successful** mapping communities *thrive* as we do about maps.
-And making sure to share these lessons as well as tutorials, tips, and words of encouragement with HQ and other chapters in an attempt to perpetually evolve our community for the better.
+Along the way, we're learning as much about what makes **healthy** and **successful** mapping communities *thrive* as we do about maps.
+And making sure to share these lessons as well as tutorials, tips, and words of encouragement with each other in an attempt to perpetually evolve our community for the better.

 <h3><strong>This all sounds awesome, can I join maptime?</strong></h3>